Curriculum

 Modules ECTS

-Modeling and design of Renewable energy sources* 5
+Renewable energy systems and sources* 5

-Power electronics: design, modelling and control * 5
+Power electronics * 5

-Electric vehicle design and control 5
+Electric vehicle drives and control 5

 German language course 5